BlancoLanda/LandasRLTracker/README.md

 **Keys (Console instance have to be selected for catching the key press):**

-**R:** Reset stats without existing the program (MMR and W/L global ratios and ratios for every playlists are reset to 0).
+**R:** Reset stats without existing the program (MMR and W/L global ratios and ratios for every playlist are reset to 0).

 ## Information displayed